-On April 13, 2021, the Company entered into an agreement with Brio Financial Group, LLC ("Brio") pursuant to which Brio will provide Stanley M. Gloss to serve as the Chief Financial Officer of the Company and also provide certain other specified financial and accounting services typically provided by a Chief Financial Officer (the "Brio Agreement"), which are described more fully in the Brio Agreement (the "CFO Services").
-The term of the Brio Agreement will run through March 31, 2022, unless terminated by either party upon 10 days prior written notice to the other party, pursuant to the terms of the Brio Agreement.
-The Company will pay a monthly fixed fee of \$7,500 for the CFO Services during the term of the Brio Agreement.
-In addition, 25,000 restricted shares of the Company's common stock were issued to Brio fully vesting over the 1 year term of the Brio Agreement.
-Furthermore, the Company issued Stanley M. Gloss stock options to purchase up to 100,000 shares of the Company's Common Stock, which options vested fully upon execution of the Brio Agreement and shall be exercisable at a price equal to the public price of the Company's Common Stock sold in its Initial Public Offering.
+On April 13, 2021, the Company entered into an agreement with Brio Financial Group, LLC ("Brio") pursuant to which Brio provided Stanley M. Gloss to serve as the Chief Financial Officer of the Company and also provided certain other specified financial and accounting services typically provided by a Chief Financial Officer (the "Brio Agreement"), which are described more fully in the Brio Agreement (the "CFO Services").
+The term of the Brio Agreement runs through March 31, 2022, unless terminated by either party upon 10 days prior written notice to the other party, pursuant to the terms of the Brio Agreement.
+The Company pays a monthly fixed fee of \$7,500 for the CFO Services during the term of the Brio Agreement.
+In addition, 25,000 restricted shares of the Company's common stock were issued to Brio fully vesting over the 1-year term of the Brio Agreement.
+Furthermore, the Company issued Stanley M. Gloss stock options to purchase up to 100,000 shares of the Company's Common Stock, which options vested fully upon execution of the Brio Agreement and shall be exercisable at a price of \$5.00 per share.

-The fair value of the 25,000 restricted shares of common stock granted of approximately \$60,000 is being amortized over the 1 year term of the Brio Agreement.
-The total compensation expense was \$30,000 for the nine months ended September 30, 2021, with unamortized expense remaining of \$30,000 as of September 30, 2021.
+The fair value of the 25,000 restricted shares of common stock granted of approximately \$60,000 is being amortized over the 1-year term of the Brio Agreement.
+The total compensation expense was \$45,000 as of December 31, 2021, with unamortized expense remaining of \$15,000 as of December 31, 2021.

-The fair value of the 100,000 fully-vested stock options granted of approximately \$284,665 was expensed in full during the nine months ended September 30, 2021.
-The fair value of was determined by the Black-Scholes Pricing Model with the following assumptions: dividend yield of 0%, term of 10 years, volatility of 47.07%, and risk-free rate of 1.29%.
+The fair value of the 100,000 fully-vested stock options granted of approximately \$284,665 was expensed in full as of December 31, 2021.
+The fair value was determined by the Black-Scholes Pricing Model with the following assumptions: dividend yield of 0%, term of 10 years, volatility of 47.07%, and risk-free rate of 1.29%.